freeskys/reactive-cocoa-example-tableview-starter/README.md

 # Reactive Cocoa UITableView Example
-ReactiveCocoa example for reloading data on the UITableView
+ReactiveCocoa example for reloading data on the UITableView. **This is the starter project**.

 ### How to Run
 - Clone the project